-(vi) - ry
+\sim Subsidiary

+None of the above

+(vi) is considered "the best-known framework for voluntary

-re w porting of environmental and social performance by business and other organizatio orldwide.
+orting of environmental and social performance by business and other organizations 'dwide".

-.
-Global Reporting Initiative (GRI)
+Α. Global Reporting Initiative (GRI)

-В .
-Triple Bottom Line Reporting
+В. Triple Bottom Line Reporting

 C. Corporate Social Responsibility Reporting

-D None of the above.
+D. None of the above.

-(vii) Which of the following is/are the user/s of TBL Reporting?
+(vii) Whi ch of the following is/are the user/s of TBL Reporting?

 A. Businesses

-B. Non-profit Organisations
+В. Non-profit Organisations

 C. Banks

 D. Both A and B

 (viii) IR is beneficial as it contributes to

-A. incorporate sustainability into its core business
+' ' incorporate sustainability into its core business

-B. Decreased internal collaboration
+Decreased internal collaboration

 C. address reputational risk

-D. Both A and C
+Both A and C

 (ix) are the rights that entitle the employees to receive cash or shares for

-an amount equivalent to the excess of market price on exercise date over a stated price.
+() an amount equivalent to the excess of market price on exercise date over a stated price.

-A. Employee Stock Option Plan (ESOP)
+Employee Stock Option Plan (ESOP)

-B. Employee Stock Purchase Plan (ESPP)
+Employee Stock Purchase Plan (ESPP)

-C. Stock Appreciation Rights (SAR)
+Stock Appreciation Rights (SAR)

+None of the above

+(x) Gro ınts-in-aid is covered under IGAS

+2

+В. 3

+C.

 D. None of the above

-(x) G rants-in-aid is covered under IGAS

-. , - A. 2

-B. 3

-C. 1

-D. None of the above

-Part - II

-Answer any five questions out of seven questions.
+Section - B Answer any five questions out of seven questions.

-[16×5=8 וו
+[16x5=80]

-- 2. (a) A private limited company manufacturing fancy terry towels had valued its closing stock of inventories of finished goods at the realisable value, inclusive of profit and the export cash incentives.
-Firm contracts had been received and goods were packed for export, but the ownership in these goods had not been transferred to the foreign buyer.
-Comment on the valuation of the stocks by the company.
-[6] - (b) Mr. Joythi of Star Oils Limited has collected the following information for the preparation of cash flow statement for the year ended 30.06.2021 :
+2. sto ex ex A private limited company manufacturing fancy terry towels had valued its closing ock of inventories of finished goods at the realisable value, inclusive of profit and the sport cash incentives.
+Firm contracts had been received and goods were packed for sport, but the ownership in these goods had not been transferred to the foreign buyer.
+It is on the valuation of the stocks by the company.

+(t - r.
+Joythi of Star Oils Limited has collected the following information for the preparation

-(₹ in lakhs)
+ot cash flow statement for the year ended 30.06.2018 : (₹ in lakhs)

-Net Profit 25,000
+Ne et Profit 25,000

-Dividend (including dividend tax) paid 8,535
+Dividend (including dividend tax) paid

-Provision for Income-tax 5,000

-Income tax paid during the year 4,248
+Provision for Income-tax Income tax paid during the year 5,000 4,248

 Loss on sale of assets (net) 40

 Book value of the assets sold 185

 Depreciation charged to Profit & Loss Account 20,000

 Amortisation of Capital grant 6

 Profit on sale of Investments 100

+(₹ in lakhs)

 Carrying amount of Investment sold 27,765

 Interest income on investments 2,506

 Interest expenses 10,000

 Interest paid during the year 10,520

 Increase in Working Capital (excluding Cash & Bank balance) 56,075

 Purchase of fixed assets 14,560

 Investment in joint venture 3,850

 Expenditure on construction work in progress 34,740

 Proceeds from calls in arrear 2

 Receipt of grant for capital projects 12

 Proceeds from long-term borrowings 25,980

 Proceeds from short-term borrowings 20,575

 Opening cash and Bank balance 5,003

 Closing cash and Bank balance 6,988